 DSAGSL is proud to announce the formation of a new scholarship program.
 We are currently the only scholarship granting organization in the state of Missouri under Bryce’s Law, which is legislation passed to provide opportunities for assistance to students with developmental disabilities.

 Thanks to the vision and generosity of our Board of Directors, DSAGSL has developed criteria for awarding scholarships.
-We are also pleased to announce the recipient of our first-ever DSAGSL scholarship, Ethan Schroeder.
-Ethan is a second-year student in the SUCCEED program at the University of Missouri-St. Louis.
+We are also pleased to announce the second recipient of our DSAGSL scholarship, Mike Nester.
+Mike is a student in the SUCCEED program at the University of Missouri-St. Louis.
 SUCCEED is a post-secondary program for students with disabilities, and welcomes students from throughout our region.
-Ethan is one of two students with Down syndrome in this program – both students with Down syndrome are expected to be among the first group of nine students who will complete the program this spring.
-We are proud of Ethan’s hard work and determination, and we are happy to invest in his education and future!

 A limited amount of scholarship funding remains available this fiscal year (through June 30) from DSAGSL.
 Below is the scholarship criteria we have developed, and we encourage any interested applicants to visit DESE’s site for Bryce’s Law as well for additional info.
 You can download an application for a DSAGSL scholarship here.
 Please direct any questions about this program to Jeremie Ballinger at 314.961.2504 or firstname.lastname@example.org.